 In 1935 the Federal Government erected the first Drug Treatment Center in Lexington, Kentucky.
 The Narcotic Farm was purposed to treat and find a cure for addicts, primarily heroin addicts.
-Many patients came from prison and soon more followed that willingly checked themselves in.
+Many patients came from prison and shortly thereafter more followed that willingly checked themselves in.
 “For years the Farm was the world’s foremost center of addiction research,” stated Sam Quinones in his must-read book titled Dreamland.

 Sadly the success rate never climbed over 10%.

 Strangely, 1935 also produced a powerful movement of recovery right up the road from Lexington, Kentucky.
-1935 was the inception of a now international movement called Alcoholics Anonymous.
+1935 was the inception of a new international movement called Alcoholics Anonymous.
 Bill W., a New York stockbroker, and Dr. Bob, an Akron Surgeon, started an effective movement under the spiritual guidance of Episcopal Minister Dr. Samuel Shoemaker.

 I find it no small coincidence that in the same year, and most likely oblivious of each others’ birthing, The Narcotic Farm in Lexington, Kentucky, and Alcoholics Anonymous, in Akron, Ohio, (a morning drive from each other) set out to bring a solution to the deadly addiction issues that plagued the land nearly a century ago.